 To use Cupramine, turn off UV filters and ozone filters, and remove chemical filtrations.
 For every 10.5 gallons of water, use 1 mL of treatment, and then wait 48 hours.
 Repeat the treatment, and leave at this concentration for 14 days.
-Test the water for copper levels before redosing.
+Test the water for copper levels before redosing the tank.

 03 of 05

-If you're sure that it's a parasite that's infecting your saltwater tank, treat it with Chem-Marin Stop Parasites.
-If you're not 100 percent sure that it's ich that's causing the problem, use Erythromycin along with this product.
+If you're sure that it's a parasite that's infecting your saltwater tank, treat it with Stop Parasites, from the Chem-Marin company.
+If you're not 100 percent sure that it's ich causing the problem, use erythromycin along with this product.

-Before using Chem-Marin Stop Parasites, disengage filtration systems that remove particles that are smaller than 25 microns.
-Then add 1 teaspoon per 10 gallons of water twice daily for five days.
+Before using Stop Parasites, disengage any filtration systems that remove particles smaller than 25 microns.
+Then, add 1 teaspoon of Stop Parasites per 10 gallons of water twice daily for five days.

 This particular product is reef-safe.
-It can also be used when you bring a new fish home by adding five drops of the medication to the acclimation container, and then another five drops to the tank twice a day for four to five days to prevent stress-induced parasites.
+It can also be used when you bring a new fish home by adding 5 drops of the medication to the acclimation container, and then another 5 drops to the tank twice a day for four to five days to prevent stress-induced parasites.

 04 of 05

 If you need a copper-free treatment for saltwater ich, try RALLY from Ruby Reef.
 It's made from acriflavine, aminoacridine, and formalin, so it's not harmful to fish, invertebrates, or corals.
-However, it might not be the top treatment for C. Irritans, so you may need to combine it with an alternative treatment, such as KICK-ICH, also a copper-free treatment from Ruby Rally.
-It does, however, succeed at treating other external parasites, such as dinoflagellates and flukes.
+However, it might not be the top treatment for C. Irritans, so you may need to combine it with an alternative treatment, such as KICK-ICH—another copper-free treatment from Ruby Reef.
+RALLY does, however, succeed at treating other external parasites, such as dinoflagellates and flukes.

 To use RALLY, remove carbon filtration and other absorbent media, and turn off protein skimmers and UV sterilizers.
 Use 1 ounce of RALLY per 5 gallons of water per day for three days.Continue to 5 of 5 below.